Hillary and Me

 My timing, completely accidental, was perfect.
 As I reached the second floor, the First Lady was leaving the meeting room and greeting people gathered in the hallway at the top of the stairs.
 The First Lady smiled at me, and as we shook hands I asked her whether Vermont could get the federal waiver and support it needed from Washington to go it alone on health care reform before the Clinton plan would take effect.

 No novice at this game — not now, not then — Hillary Clinton knew immediately that she was talking to a reporter.
 She offered the standard rhetoric and window dressing we normally get from politicians, the routine praise for Howard Dean and prescribed enthusiasm for Vermont’s work on health care reform.

 “Governor Dean and I have been talking about that a lot,” she told me, adding that Vermont’s reform plan “is along the lines of what we’re doing anyway.”

-With that she was gone, down the stairs and off, I assume, to buy some maple syrup.
+With that she was gone, down the stairs and off, I assume, to buy maple syrup.
 Paula was fuming.
 I dashed into the meeting room, scribbled some notes, grabbed my briefcase and was out the door, into the sunlight of Woodstock, having completed my one-question interview with Hillary Rodham Clinton.
-(Actually, I blew the interview.
-Back in 1993, I should have asked her about Benghazi.)

 Vermont’s health care reform effort would die a year later, in June of 1994.
-The Clinton plan (remember Harry and Louise?) passed away a few months after that.
+The Clinton plan (remember Harry and Louise?) failed a few months after that.
 Democrats lost big in elections that fall, even here in Vermont.
-Rising from those ashes were Newt Gingrich and his scorched-earth politics.
+Rising from those ashes were Newt Gingrich and his brand of scorched-earth politics.
 We’ve never recovered.